On Capitol Hill: 118th Congress

 Representative Mary Sattler Peltola (D-AK) introduced the “Fisheries Improvement and Seafood Health (FISH) Act.” on June 18, 2024, which would modernize fisheries policies and provide better understanding of seafood markets.
 The bill would establish a new Fisheries and Ecological Resilience Program at NOAA and direct the U.S. Government Accountability Office to report on U.S. seafood competitiveness, trade barriers in international markets, and federal programs to support domestic seafood production.
 Read more about the bill and the Network’s statement.

-Bycatch Reduction Legislation
+Bycatch Reduction and Mitigation Act

 In May 2024, U.S. Representative Mary Peltola (D-AK) introduced two bills targeting fishing practices that produce wasteful bycatch (the incidental catching — and often killing — of nontargeted wildlife).
-The bipartisan Bycatch Reduction and Mitigation Act, cosponsored by Rep. Garret Graves (R-LA) and Rep. Jared Huffman (D-CA), would stabilize and increase funding for the NOAA’s Bycatch Reduction and Engineering Program and establish a fund to help fishermen transition to bycatch reducing technology or gear.
-The Bottom Trawl Clarity Act would more clearly define regulatory terms aimed at reducing fishing with gear that drags across the seafloor and limits this type of fishing to specific zones.
+The first is the bipartisan Bycatch Reduction and Mitigation Act, cosponsored by Rep. Garret Graves (R-LA) and Rep. Jared Huffman (D-CA), which would stabilize and increase funding for the NOAA’s Bycatch Reduction and Engineering Program and establish a fund to help fishermen transition to bycatch reducing technology or gear.
+Read Rep. Peltola’s statement on the bill introduction, Rep. Peltola’s one-page overview of the Bycatch Reduction and Mitigation Act and the Network’s statement on the legislation.

 Bristol Bay Protection Act